radargun/radargun/openshift/README.md

     Note: The config file will be finally placed in the running container under /opt/radargun-configs/ and RadarGun will consume it from there.

 8) Collect results and log files when the tests finish.
-Results are available in the Master pod as /opt/radargun-data/results.
+Results are available in the Main pod as /opt/radargun-data/results.
      Logs are available in all RadarGun pods in /opt/radargun-data

     `./openshift results`